 Depending on the size of your pan you might need two batches.
 (The layer of panko should be very thin, maximum 1/2 cm).

-Place the onion, the garlic, the ginger and the ground spices (not the mustard seeds!) in a food processor and mix them (a small baby food processor is perfect here).
+Place the onion, the garlic, the ginger, the green chilli and the ground spices (not the mustard seeds!) in a food processor and mix them (a small baby food processor is perfect here).

 Put the meat into a big bowl and mix well with spices (the best is using your hand).